Walmart adds iPhone scan-and-checkout feature to 12 more markets

 Scan & Go users pay in the traditional way, not via apps on their devices.
 The company declined to comment further on mobile payment possibilities.

-Last year, Wal-Mart and other retailers joined together to develop Merchant Customer Exchange, a mobile payment network to try to match similar services from Google Inc (GOOG.O) and eBay Inc (EBAY.O), among others.
+Last year, Wal-Mart and other retailers joined together to develop Merchant Customer Exchange, a mobile payment network to try to match similar services from Google Inc and eBay Inc, among others.
 No details have emerged on the project.

 (Reporting by Jessica Wohl in Chicago; Editing by Jeffrey Benkoe)